IBM/graph-db-insights/README.md

 ## 8. Analyze the results

 The notebook uses two use cases to demonstrate how to get insights from the orientDB like `the most mentioned movie` and the `clustering of the movies with IMDb rating greater than 7`.
 Each insight has its own function in the notebook.
-Check the cell with core functions, you will find the functions for the same.
-You can make a call to the function to get the results.
-Check the image shown below:
+Check the cell `Core Functions` in notebook, you will find the functions for the same.
+Call those functions to get the results.
+The following image shows the functions and its results.

 ![](doc/source/images/most_mentioned_notebook.png)